t0nghe/diktamen/docs/readme.md

 ### Backend

-GraphQL service running on Flask written in Python.
-The reason for using Python is there will be NLP tasks.
+GraphQL service running on Go.
+The reason for using Go is it's a good practice to learn it.

-Ariadne is used as GraphQL server.
+NLP features will be implemented as a standalone service in Python.

+Communication between services are done using ZeroMQ, it seems to be a very simple alternative to other message brokers.

 ### Frontend